hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ```

-4. When you open your browser and check your GitHub online repo it reports something like:
+4\.
+When you open your browser and check your GitHub online repo it reports something like:

 `"This is 2 commits behind swcarpentry:gh-pages"`         <==  This is true for gh-pages!!!!!

-5. To decipher where the problem is change branches locally and compare to upstream (not origin) using `git diff`.
+5\.
+To find the problem you can change branches locally and compare to your upstream (not origin) using `git diff`.

 For Example: (NOTE this is only an example)